-Our historical net tangible book deficit as of December 31, 2018 was \$(55.4) million, or \$(17.45) per common share.
+Our historical net tangible book deficit as of December 31, 2018 was \$(55.4) million, or \$(92.79) per common share.
 Our historical net tangible book deficit represents our total tangible assets (which excludes deferred offering costs) less total liabilities and preferred shares.
 Historical net tangible book deficit per share is our historical net tangible book deficit divided by the number of common shares outstanding as of December 31, 2018.

-Our pro forma net tangible book value as of December 31, 2018 was \$83.4 million, or \$0.86 per common share, which gives effect to the automatic conversion of all outstanding preferred shares into an aggregate of 93,358,257 common shares immediately prior to the completion of this offering.
+Our pro forma net tangible book value as of December 31, 2018 was \$83.4 million, or \$4.59 per common share, which gives effect to the automatic conversion of all outstanding preferred shares into an aggregate of 17,550,802 common shares immediately prior to the completion of this offering.
 Pro forma net tangible book value per share is our pro forma net tangible book value divided by the number of common shares deemed to be outstanding as of December 31, 2018.

-After giving effect to the sale of common shares in this offering at an assumed initial public offering price of \$ per share, the midpoint of the price range set forth on the cover page of this prospectus, and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma as adjusted net tangible book value as of December 31, 2018 would have been \$ million, or \$ per share.
-This represents an immediate increase in pro forma as adjusted net tangible book value of \$ per share to our existing shareholders and an immediate dilution of \$ per share to new investors participating in this offering.
+After giving effect to the sale of 5,500,000 common shares in this offering at the initial public offering price of \$15.00 per share, and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma as adjusted net tangible book value as of December 31, 2018 would have been \$157.4 million, or \$6.65 per share.
+This represents an immediate increase in pro forma as adjusted net tangible book value of \$2.06 per share to our existing shareholders and an immediate dilution of \$8.35 per share to new investors participating in this offering.